KenKundert/avendesora/doc/overview.rst

 In this example an account is provisioned to hold your Unix login password.
-You will not be able to use *Avendesora* to autotype your passcode when you login into your account, but you will be able to enter the passcode when running shell commands like *sudo*.
+You will not be able to use *Avendesora* to autotype your passcode when you login into your account, but you will be able to use it to enter the passcode when running shell commands like *sudo*.

 To start, run the command to add an account.
 By default, three account templates are available.
 They are, in order of complexity: shell, website, and bank.
 The